Trademark Opposition Filing

 What Is Trademark Opposition

-Trademark opposition is a legal tool that lets others voice concerns about a new trademark getting registered.
+Trademark opposition is a legal tool that lets others voice concerns about a new trademark application getting registered.
 This is done to make sure only unique and non-confusing trademarks get the green light for protection.
 It’s a way to look out for both current trademark owners and the public.

 Documents Required For Filing Trademark Opposition

-For Filing an Opposition on your behalf, we require the following from you
+For Filing an Opposition on your behalf, we require the following from you:

 Authorization Letter